Lawrence Township, Cumberland County, New Jersey: Local government

 Lawrence Township is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
 The governing body is comprised of a three-member Township Committee, whose members are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with one seat coming up for election each year as part of the November general election in a three-year cycle.
 At an annual reorganization meeting, the Township Committee selects one of its members to serve as Mayor and another as Deputy Mayor.

-As of 2023, members of the Lawrence Township Council are Mayor Joseph A. Miletta Jr. (D, term on committee ends December 31, 2024; term as mayor ends 2022), Deputy Mayor Elmer "Skip" Bowman (R, term on committee ends 2023; term as deputy mayor ends 2022) and G. Erwin Sheppard (R, 2022).
+As of 2023, members of the Lawrence Township Council are Mayor Joseph A. Miletta Jr. (D, term on committee ends December 31, 2024; term as mayor ends 2023), Deputy Mayor Elmer "Skip" Bowman (R, term on committee and as deputy mayor ends 2023) and John M. Tisa (R, 2025).

 The New Jersey State Police provides police protection in Lawrence Township from the Troop A barracks located in Port Norris.

 Federal, state and county representation

 Lawrence Township is located in the 2nd Congressional District and is part of New Jersey's 1st state legislative district.
-Prior to the 2011 reapportionment following the 2010 Census, Lawrence Township had been in the 3rd state legislative district.